You Drive Your Journey To Health

 We've been busy, but we've finally sorted our issue!

-We’ve been struggling with a major concern.
 We’ve finished our process to allow people to map out their own health – assess where they are currently, work out what’s important to them and then take action to make some improvements – all monitored on our site.
+We’ve also worked out how to avoid including info which people think may be too personal to put on a remote site.

 In the short term we’ve put some overall health questionnaires onto the site home page.